SandroCJ210/CC3S2A/README.md

 # CC3S2A
-This repository contains the activities provided in the CC3S2A course.
+This repository contains the solution of the activities provided in the CC3S2A course.